aaamirash/CS416-Sound-Music-and-Computers/notebook.md

 10/29: Playing around with creating a python program that plays a canon but running into issues with having multiple lines play at the same time.
 I might look into multithreading.

+11/10: I'm starting to decide what kind of final project ideas sound good.
+A voice part changer sounds interesting.
+It would involve some kind of frequency control where certain frequency ranges are adjusted, mainly the fundamental.
+I'm also considering making some kind of canon generative player.
+There would be simple harmonies like I IV V I and it would pick notes from each chord and play it in some kind of assigned rhythm.
+The user could then choose to offset the melody creating the canon.
+Food for thought.